nikitakit/self-attentive-parser/README.md

 #### Software Requirements for Training
 * Python 3.6 or higher.
 * Cython 0.25.2 or any compatible version.
-* [PyTorch](http://pytorch.org/) 0.3.x.
-This code has not been tested with newer releases of PyTorch.
+* [PyTorch](http://pytorch.org/) 0.4.1.
+This code has not been tested with PyTorch 1.0, but it should work.
 * [EVALB](http://nlp.cs.nyu.edu/evalb/).
 Before starting, run `make` inside the `EVALB/` directory to compile an `evalb` executable.
 This will be called from Python for evaluation.
 If training on the SPMRL datasets, you will need to run `make` inside the `EVALB_SPMRL/` directory instead.
-* [AllenNLP](http://allennlp.org/) 0.4.0 or any compatible version (only required when using ELMo word representations)
+* [AllenNLP](http://allennlp.org/) 0.7.0 or any compatible version (only required when using ELMo word representations)
+* [pytorch-pretrained-bert](https://github.com/huggingface/pytorch-pretrained-BERT) 0.4.0 or any compatible version (only required when using BERT word representations)

 #### Pre-trained Models (PyTorch)

 The following pre-trained parser models are available for download:
 * [`en_charlstm_dev.93.61.pt`](https://github.com/nikitakit/self-attentive-parser/releases/download/models/en_charlstm_dev.93.61.pt): Our best English single-system parser that does not rely on external word representations
-* [`en_elmo_dev.95.21.pt`](https://github.com/nikitakit/self-attentive-parser/releases/download/models/en_elmo_dev.95.21.pt): Our best English single-system parser.
+* [`en_elmo_dev.95.21.pt`](https://github.com/nikitakit/self-attentive-parser/releases/download/models/en_elmo_dev.95.21.pt): The best English single-system parser from our ACL 2018 paper.
 Using this parser requires ELMo weights, which must be downloaded separately.

 To use ELMo embeddings, download the following files into the `data/` folder (preserving their names):